badbye/autotest-docs/source/R/1-quickstart.rst

     | AutoTestCaseError:
     | Your answer is 5, which is not equal to the correct answer 6

-Given this error, no one could figure out what is going on if he/she do not the test code.
+Given this error, no one could figure out what is going on if he/she can not see the test code.
-Do not worry, keep reading the next following section.
+Do not worry, you will learn how to define error message in the next section.

 Self-defined Error Message
 --------------------------